WhoiisThisGuy/AstarPacMan/README.md

 # Pacman
-Pacman recreation in C++ using SFML from scratch.
+Pacman re-implementation in C++ using SFML from scratch.

 Purpose: